Coronavirus: Things to do in Amsterdam during the outbreak

 The first and most known is The Diary of Anne Frank.
 Learn about the life of Anne Frank, a Dutch Jewish girl hiding from the Nazis in wartime Amsterdam.
 There is also a love story connected and in its essence is a snapshot of the life and people of this unforgettable moment in our collective history.

-Amsterdam is known throughout the world for its liberal heart, Russel Shorto’s seminal work Amsterdam, is here to reveal its origins.
+My favourite book about the city is Amsterdam a history of the World’s most liberal city. known throughout the world for its liberal heart, Russel Shorto’s seminal work Amsterdam is here to reveal its origins.

 Best movies shot in Amsterdam from your hotel room